 Visible Carpet Seams Appear Darker than Carpet Field

 At the visible carpet seams there is an apparent discoloration the same width as the seaming tape?
 Check to see if it is directly above the tape and in no other areas.
-In this situation the installer has usually set the iron too hot or has used a metal tray or other non-conductive flat surface behind his iron when constructing the seam.
-When the heat is captured between the nonconducting surface and the carpet the pile can become distorted, causing the apparent discoloration.
+In this situation the installer has usually set the iron too hot.
+Or has used a metal tray or other non-conductive flat surface behind his iron when constructing the seam.
+Heat captured between the nonconducting surface and the carpet pile can become distorted, causing the apparent discoloration.
 This is not a correctable problem.

 Darker and or lighter visible carpet seams can also occur when a hot iron is ran against the grain of the carpet.
-This is often not a correctable problem though a correction should not be ruled out before steaming the area and sweeping the carpets pile back in the correct direction.
+Often not correctable though correction should not be ruled-out.
+Try steaming the area and sweeping the carpets pile back in the correct direction.

-Most carpet seams must be sealed to prevent raveling and delamination.
+Most carpet seams require edge seal to prevent raveling and delamination.
 Properly sealed carpet seams will have a bead of adhesive applied to the trimmed edge and secondary backings at the base of the face yarns.
 Failing properly seal can result in visible carpet seams as the seams begin to ravel.
 This is especially true on loop pile carpet though it can also occur on cut pile or cut and loop style carpets.

 1. On properly sealed carpet seams you should be able to see the sealer.
 At the end of the seam lift the carpet and elevate it slightly to look for the seam sealer.